La La La Human Steps

-The troupe collaborated with rock musicians, including David Bowie, David Lang, Frank Zappa, Skinny Puppy, Stephen Luscombe, Pandit Dinesh, Asha Bhosle (West India Company) Einstürzende Neubauten, Kevin Shields, David Van Tieghem, Carole Laure, Priya Khajuria, Michel Cusson and Alain Bertrand.
+The troupe collaborated with rock musicians, including David Bowie, David Lang, Frank Zappa, Skinny Puppy, Stephen Luscombe, Pandit Dinesh, Asha Bhosle (West India Company), Einstürzende Neubauten, Janitors Animated (Yves Chamberland), Kevin Shields, David Van Tieghem, Carole Laure, Priya Khajuria, Michel Cusson and Alain Bertrand.

 It was formed in 1980 by Édouard Lock under the name Lock-Danseurs and showcased for many years Louise Lecavalier.
 The group appeared regularly in its hometown of Montreal, Quebec, and all over the world.

 In later years the leading soloist of La La La Human Steps was Grace-Anne Powers.

-On September 2, 2015 Lock announced that the company had been disbanded owing to insurmountable financial difficulties.
+On 2 September 2015 Lock announced that the company had been disbanded owing to insurmountable financial difficulties.